AlexanderEllis/blog/content/posts/debugging.md

 </center>
 <br>

 This boat, a 420, had a mast where the halyard went through the middle of the mast, while other 420s he had sailed just had it going up the side.
 He needed to be able to pull it back through the mast to hoist the sail (blocking his late-afternoon sailboat launch).
-This was pretty easy to confirm, and after trying my first attempt with a short wire (an issue of scale...) and finding that most of the solutions online were kind of complicated ("tie the end of the rope to a bolt and use a magnet to feed it through"), we found some sturdy long wire we reused to feed the end of the rope through the 20 foot mast.
+This was pretty easy to confirm, and after trying my first attempt with a short wire (an issue of scale...) and finding that most of the solutions online were kind of complicated ("tie the end of the rope to a bolt and use a magnet to feed it through"), we found some sturdy long wire we reused to feed the end of the rope through the mast.
 Afterwards, for the failsafe, he tied a few figure 8 knots at the end to ensure it wouldn't get pulled up again.

 I've been thinking a lot recently about why fixing problems with physical things is so satisfying to me, and I was thinking through how familiar the debugging experience was between this real-life fix and and most of the software debugging I do.
 It's really all the same!